 When comparing Bounty paper towels to Target’s up & up brand, “the Target brand is cheaper, [but] the Bounty brand is more durable and requires the use of fewer sheets at a time,” said Jon Lal, CEO of loyalty and coupon website BeFrugal.
 Target’s six-roll up & up paper towels cost $12.99.
 By comparison, Bounty’s six triple rolls cost $15.79.

 - Buy this instead: Store-Brand Facial Scrubs

-Here’s another example in which Target’s store-brand version will save you more money.
+Here’s an example in which Target’s store-brand version will save you money at equivalent quality.

 Target’s up & up Apricot Blemish Scrub is similar to name-brand St. Ives Apricot Blemish Control Scrub, said Lal of BeFrugal.
 But the Target brand is just $1.99 compared to $4.99.

 - Buy this instead: Mid-Priced TVs

 Ramhold advised consumers who are shopping for a television to bypass the onn models from Walmart.